ah64zzpk/kongTestProject/README.md

 ## Design of Test

-1. All tests are only for UI configuration checks; gateway function testing is not included.
+1. All tests are only for UI configuration checks; gateway function testing is not included, I orginally wanted to setup a testing app as a service that kong api gateway will forward client request to, so we have check request URL/headers/bodys that processed by kong API gateway in server side, but due to time constrains, I only performed UI configuration check.
 2. Some additional test scenarios are listed in `addService.cy.js` as placeholders and are currently skipped.
 I acknowledge there are many more scenarios to cover; these are just examples.

 ## Setup and Teardown